 Tips for Millennial Homebuyers

 The millennial generation, or Generation Y as they are often called, is the next largest group of expected homebuyers.
 Today, millennials range from 18- to 34-years-old and nearly 13 percent hope to buy homes this year.
 Of that group, there are nearly 43 million prospective buyers in the 25-34 age range.
 When only 12 percent of the greater U.S. population plans to buy in 2015, this confidence among millennials makes them the prime buying demographic.
+Hopefully, these tips for millennial homebuyers will help them make the right choice for their particular housing needs.

 What makes it tough for Generation Y buyers is their ability to find a home they really want as well as the challenge to save enough for a down payment.